sidduloni/nodejs-interview-questions/logic.md

 console.log("Largest value from nested array: ", largest) // 88
 ```

-## S.No 29 WAP to convert given string to title case
+## S.No 29 Write a program to convert given string to title case
 **Ans:**
 ```javascript